We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 ED is a chronic, common issue that makes it difficult or impossible for people to get or keep an erection long enough for sexual activity.

-There are a number of treatments available, including medications, pumps, and rings.
-Eddie by Giddy is a U-shaped, silicone ED ring that may be more comfortable to wear than other constriction bands, since it doesn’t compress the urethra.
+A number of treatments are available, including medications, pumps, and rings.
+Eddie by Giddy is a U-shaped, silicone ED ring that may be more comfortable to wear than other constriction bands since it doesn’t compress the urethra.

 Many reviewers say the device works if you find the right size.
 You’ll need to replace it every few months, as it stretches out over time.

 Breanna Mona is a writer based in Cleveland, Ohio.
 She holds a master’s degree in media and journalism and writes about health, lifestyle, and entertainment.